Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Experiment

 \subsection{Case Study: Waigaoqiao Port}

-In this part, Waigaoqiao port is selected as the destination port for case study.
+In this section, Waigaoqiao port is selected as the destination port for case study.
 Waigaoqiao (WGQ) is one of Shanghai's primary gateways linking the Yangtze River Delta to the global liner network.
 Figure~\ref{fig:location} shows the geographical depiction of WGQ.
 Although ultra-large mainline vessels increasingly berth at Yangshan Deep-Water Port, WGQ remains a critical node that stitches together East-West mainline routes and dense intra-Asia service loops.
-There are 25 segments in the study with WGQ as destination.
-Table~\ref{tab:route_waigaoqiao} shows the prediction results on each segments for the proposed model and baseline model.
-The compared model is set to LSTM as it performs over other baselines.
+There are 25 segments in the study with WGQ as the destination.
+Table~\ref{tab:route_waigaoqiao} reports the prediction results on each segment for the proposed model and baseline model.
+The compared model is set to LSTM as it shows competitive performances over other baselines.

-Based on the results, the proposed model attains lower MAE on \textbf{17 of 25} segments and lower MAPE on \textbf{15 of 25} segments, evidencing both absolute and relative accuracy improvements.
-The advantages are most pronounced on medium-to-high frequency service lines, where segment-level temporal regularities and port congestion signals are more informative.
+Based on the results, the proposed model attains lower MAE on \textbf{17 of 25} segments, lower MAPE on \textbf{16 of 25} segments and lower RMSE on \textbf{17 of 25} segments, evidencing both absolute and relative accuracy improvements.
+The advantages are most pronounced on medium-to-high-frequency service lines, where segment-level temporal regularities and port congestion signals are more informative.